duydd25031999/TC_note/Software Development/Scrum_Questions.md

 ### developer-3

-**Q:** Why must Developers be flexible in adapting the Sprint Backlog during the Sprint, and how does this support the Sprint Goal?
+**Q:** {Interrogate} Why must Developers be flexible in adapting the Sprint Backlog during the Sprint, and how does this support the Sprint Goal?

 - Vietnamese outline:
   - Question: